vbalmer/mkrausAI.github.io/research/01_SciML/01_BH_PedestrianBridge_XAI/README.md

 <!--https://mkrausai.github.io/research/01_SciML/01_BH_PedestrianBridge_XAI/-->

-# Explainable AI for Generative Design of a Pedestrian Bridge
+# Explainable AI for Conceptual Generative Design of a Pedestrian Bridge

 <!-- A repository of structural information on the design of pedestrian bridges